Musicians in Motion Frequently Asked Questions

 Do you require students to sign a contract?
-There is a contract which commits you to a minimum of two months and a 30-day notice to stop or pause lessons.
+There is a contract which requires a 30-day notice to stop or pause lessons.

 Do you provide any services other than studio and in-home lessons?
-We hold a recital two times a year.
+We hold a minimum of two recitals per year.
 And through the studio we offer group lessons to supplement students’ private lessons.
 In the summer, we offer Band Camp, a fun exciting group class where students learn to play guitar, bass guitar, piano and drums.

-What kind of piano do I need?
+What kind of piano do you recommend?
 If you are not able to purchase/rent a real piano, a keyboard with touch sensitive keys will be a fine way to go in the beginning.
 If the student stays with it for a few years, you can then consider buying either a digital or real piano.
 Steinway Piano Gallery rents pianos for $99/mo. if you’d like to have a real piano.

-What kind of guitar should I buy?
+What kind of guitar do you recommend?
 Electric guitars are easier and more fun to play, so we recommend starting there.
 Fender makes a great instrument around $100, and a small amp is $50-70.
 Be sure to also get a gig bag to carry it as well as and a tuner ($40 and $15 respectively).
 If you have a tablet or smartphone, you can download a free guitar tuner app.

 Do you have keyboards or real pianos at your music school?
 We choose to have full size digital pianos at our music school because they are more fun for beginners.
 The keys are weighted just like a real piano and they are capable of producing the sounds of many different instruments such as flute, trumpet, guitar, organ, etc. as well as different rhythmic patterns so that you can play with a “band.”
 Kids especially love this!